 Mascot design by Penji

-The style of your mascot should align with your brand and target audience.
+The style of your 2d or 3d mascot should align with your brand and target audience.
 Choose a style that is consistent with your brand identity, and that will resonate with your audience.
 You may want to find an animal or character that will appeal to your customers, audience, and location.
 Plus, that character needs to fit the personality you’ve selected for your mascot naturally.
 If you want a fierce mascot, consider a tiger, or wolf character.
 If you want something extraordinary, consider using a giraffe, pig, or elephant as your mascot.
 Or, you may want something more cute or safe if you have a younger target audience.

 It is best to note that colors must be relevant.
 Color can be a powerful tool in creating a memorable mascot design.
 Choose colors that align with your brand, and that will stand out and be easily recognizable.
 In addition, your mascot should be easy to recognize and remember.
 Avoid complex designs and go for a simple design that can be easily associated with your brand.